kennylouie/example-github-actions-ops/README.md

-# example-github-actions-ops
+# example-make-repo
-An example of using ops as CICD leveraging github actions
+An example repo to run make test